wangyewei/WangyeWei/README.md

 Hello. 🖐

-My name is Yewei Wang.
+My name is Yev Wang.

 I am a software engineer at Asiainfo Inc. currently based in ChengDu China.